liujiyaoFDU/FreeTumor/README.md

  **NOTE THAT** we are not the authors of these datasets.
 Although all these datasets are publicly available for academic research, you need to cite the original works as shown in our paper.

-This work is highly inspired by series of [pioneering works](https://github.com/MrGiovanni/SyntheticTumors) led by Prof. Zhou. **We highly appreciate their great works.**
+This work is highly inspired by series of [pioneering works](https://github.com/MrGiovanni/SyntheticTumors) led by Prof. Zhou. **We highly appreciate their great efforts.**

 ## Citation